Mapping out a nonprofit use case for Backdrop CMS

 We serve primarily small to mid-sized nonprofits.
 Many of our partners don't have a full-time website person, and often people wear many hats.
 Funding is usually tight.
 They have website needs that can't always be fit into a cookie-cutter solution, and they appreciate flexibility from a website so it can be a solid base that can grow and scale and adapt as their needs do.
 This is why we've often turned to Drupal over the last decade or so.

-That said, we've recently shifted and begun to suggest Backdrop CMS as a go-to CMS for our partners, as an option that maintains so many of the strengths of Drupal, but brings some strong new features and a particular focus on and attention to just the kind of groups that make up our audience.
+That said, we've recently shifted and begun to suggest Backdrop as an alternative to Drupal and a go-to CMS for our partners, as an option that maintains so many of the strengths of Drupal, but brings some strong new features and a particular focus on and attention to just the kind of groups that make up our audience.
 Here are some of the deciding factors we have considered as we've observed and begun to participate in the Backdrop project over the last few years.
-(And to be clear, this is not intended as a knock on the other projects as much as an endorsement of Backdrop CMS – we've used Wordpress and Drupal plenty and I expect we'll use them again when the project is right).
+(And to be clear, this is not intended as a knock on the other projects as much as an endorsement of Backdrop – we've used Wordpress and Drupal plenty and I expect we'll use them again when the project is right).

 Power, Flexibility, Scalability